thingsboard/tbmq/README.md

 durability and replication was crucial in our design.
 We aimed for a system where once the broker acknowledges receiving a message, it remains safe and won’t be lost.

-TBMQ provides compatibility with both MQTT v3.x and v5.0 protocols.
+TBMQ provides full compatibility with both MQTT v3.x and v5.0 protocols.
 Last but not least, it had been running in production for more than a year before being open-sourced.

 [![TBMQ Home](./img/tbmq-home.png "TBMQ Home")](https://thingsboard.io/docs/mqtt-broker/user-guide/ui/monitoring/)

 [![TBMQ Sessions](./img/tbmq-sessions.png "TBMQ Sessions")](https://thingsboard.io/docs/mqtt-broker/user-guide/ui/sessions/)

+## Supported features:

+- All MQTT v3.x features
+- All MQTT v5.0 features
+- Multi-node cluster support
+- X.509 certificate chain authentication support
+- Access control (ACL) based on client ID, username, or X.509 certificate chain
+- REST query support for clients’ sessions and subscriptions
+- Rate limits of message processing
+- Cluster and clients' metrics monitoring
+- Unauthorized clients
+- MQTT WebSocket client
+- Kafka topics and consumer groups monitoring

 ## Documentation